-Mastering Fakeout Forex & How To Trade a Breakout
+Forex Fakeout Trading & How To Trade Breakouts

-To know how to deal with fakeouts in forex, you first need to know what they are,.
+To know how to deal with fakeouts in forex, you first need to know what they are.
 You need to know why they happen and how to avoid them when trading.
-You also need to know how to possibly even take advantage of fakeouts for your benefit.
+You also need to know how to potentially take advantage of fakeouts for your benefit.

-In this article we explain the difference between fakeouts and breakouts.
-We answer some FAQs about how to trade a breakout; and show you to take advantage of opportunities in such instances.
+In this article we explain and reveal forex fakeout trading strategies and how to trade breakouts or the failure of them.
+We answer some FAQs about how to trade a breakout; and show you how to take advantage of these opportunities.

-If you want to master fakeouts you’ve come to the right place.
-Read on…
+If you want to master fakeouts and breakouts in forex trading, you’ve come to the right place.

-A forex fakeout is when a trader opens a position in expectation of a price movement, but the movement never materializes and the asset moves in the opposite direction.
-The event is referred to as a fakeout, or false breakout in technical analysis.
+A forex fakeout is when a trader opens a position after price breaks a support or resistance area, expecting price to make new highs or lows.
+But the movement never materializes and the price quickly reverses in the opposite direction.
+In technical analysis, this event is referred to as a fakeout, or a false or failed breakout.

 Why do Forex Fakeouts Happen?

-Fakeouts happen when the price crosses or breaks through a particular level (support, resistance, triangle, trend lines, etc.) but fails to continue moving forward quickly after the breakout and then retreats back.
+Fakeouts happen when the price crosses or breaks through a particular level (support, resistance, triangle, trend lines, etc.) but fails to continue moving in that direction after the breakout.
+Usually because there is overwhelming supply or demand or a lack of supply or demand to maintain price momentum.
+The price retreats back instead looking for supply or demand elsewhere.

 What Is a Support Level

-A support level is a line drawn on a chart to show where the price will most likely stop falling.
-It’s set by connecting the lows that occur when the price is going down.
+A support level is an area where price was supported from falling lower.
+It’s set by connecting the recent lows in price that occur when the price is going down.
 This shows an area where it may be safe to buy.
-This line shows where prices have rebounded in the past.
+This area shows where prices have rebounded in the past.
 These are important to watch because they can help you determine whether or not an asset is likely to continue its current trend or reverse course.

-For example, if you want to buy more shares of Apple and you’ve noticed it’s been trending down for a while, you can use the support level line to determine when is the best time for you to buy.
+For example, if you want to buy more shares of Apple and you’ve noticed it’s been trending down for a while, you can use historical support areas to determine where price might bounce and reverse to trade higher.

 What Is a Resistance Level